ztrbusic/learning-lab/README.md

 This repository contains my structured notes and scripts from working through the **TryHackMe** paths.
 It serves as a personal knowledge base and hands-on practice record as I build skills in Linux, networking, Windows, and more.

 ## 🗂️ Structure
+- `_path_name_`
 	- `assets/` — Supporting visuals used in notes.
 	- `notes/` — Markdown files with topic-based notes.
 	- `scripts/` — Shell scripts and practical exercises for various topics.

 ## ⚙️ Tools & Tech